 But, if you are a parent, even before it crosses your mind, let me tell you that Yabla does have a content filter.
-Be rest assured as this content filter makes sure only family-friendly videoes show up when your kid is using Yabla.
+Be rest assured, as this content filter makes sure only family-friendly videos show up when your kid is using Yabla.

 Yabla’s Interface And The Fuss About It – Needed Or Not?

-Yabla runs on an older web framework and has many people complaining about it but I honestly don’t see any problem.
-As long as I have used Yabla I haven’t encountered any functional problem because of its older framework.
+Yabla runs on an older web framework and has many people complaining about it, but I honestly don’t see any problem.
+As long as I have used Yabla, I haven’t encountered any functional problems because of its older framework.

-It would be pleasing to the eye to have a newer and sleek UI but the lack of it should not cause a problem to the user.
-Because Yabla is giving you exactly what you came for: Language learning.
-Maybe just not in a fancy box. but that should not affect the product’s value, should it?
+It would be pleasing to the eye to have a newer and sleeker UI, but the lack of it should not cause a problem for the user.
+Yabla is giving you exactly what you came for in Language learning.
+Maybe it’s just not in a fancy box.
+But that should not affect the product’s value, should it?

 What Do I Think Yabla Could Improve For A Better Experience?